Electroneurodiagnostic (END) Program in Chicago | EEG Technologist Training

 MCC student securing electrodes on a test subject for long-term EEG recording and epilepsy monitoring in the lab.

-Midwestern Career College’s Electroneurodiagnostic (END) Technologist hybrid program immerses students in the fascinating study of electrical brain activity and gives them the practical skills needed to set up, record and interpret EEG tests in the healthcare setting.
-After three semesters, including a full semester of clinical rotation, our graduates are well-prepared to embark on a fulfilling career as EEG Techs.
+Midwestern Career College’s Electroneurodiagnostic (END) Technologist hybrid program immerses students in the study of electrical brain activity and gives them the practical skills needed to set up, record, and interpret EEG tests in healthcare settings.
+After three semesters, including a full semester of clinical rotation, graduates are well-prepared to begin a fulfilling career as EEG Techs.

 Curious about becoming an EEG Tech?